SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 You may also use the drag and drop feature to change the  order of the tasks within a stage.
 This can be useful to show task priority, or to add organization to the tasks in a column

 1. Select a task to drag in the same way as above.
-    * You may drag any task to the bottom of the list of tasks to change the order within a stage
+    * You may drag any task to any location within the list of tasks to change the order within a stage

 1. After releasing the cursor, you will see the task move down the list into its new spot in the stage